 - Activating or renewing a license for Windows or any version of Microsoft Office except Office 365 (your computer will prompt you when this needs to be done; once activated or renewed, licenses are good for 180 days)

 In addition, some department systems may require Cornell VPN when you're off-campus.
 Your department's IT or computer support staff can tell you if any systems have that requirement.

 CU VPN uses split tunneling, meaning only traffic to and from Cornell's IT resources hosted on campus use the VPN tunnel.
 Cloud-based services and other internet services (not hosted on campus) do not use the CU VPN tunnel.
 That means most of the university's IT services do not use the CU VPN.
 For example, Office 365, hosted by Microsoft, does not go over the tunnel,.
 Cloud-based applications are secured using HTTPS, CUWebLogin, or Two-Step Login, but not through CU VPN.

 The departmental VPN option allows units to establish and manage VPNs for exclusive use by their own staff, restricting access to individuals identified by and working within the unit.
 Departments can have one or more private networks, and individuals can be in as many as the department allows.

-Cornell's VPN service provides an added layer of security when you're connecting to university services from off campus.
+Cornell's VPN service provides an added layer of security when you're connecting from off campus to university IT resources hosted on campus.
 (It's required to connect to some services.)